Skarlso/kube-cluster-sample/presentation/kube/slides.md

 ## NSQ

-> A realtime distributed messaging platform
+> A realtime distributed messaging processing at scale.

 - Versatile
 - Easy to use and set up
 - Works out of the box
 - There are a number of alternatives since then like KubeMQ but NSQ remains strong
-- Distributed setup using nsqd and nsqlookupd
+- Distributed setup using nsqd and nsqlookupd is amazing and uses little resources

 <div class="absolute right-30px bottom-30px">
   <img src="imgs/GOPHERCON_ICELAND.png" class="h-29"  alt="iceland"/>